Assistant Professor of History

 Centre for Global Health Histories, University of York; Editorial Advisory Board, "Medical History"

 Lauren Minsky received her Ph.D. from the University of Pennsylvania.
 She joined NYUAD after spending three years as an Assistant Professor of History at North Carolina State University and a year as a Mellon Fellow for Assistant Professors at the Institute for Advanced Study in Princeton.
 She has also held a Fulbright-Hays fellowship from the US Department of Education; IDRF and Book fellowships from the Social Science Research Council; a Title VI Language and Area Studies fellowship from the University of Pennsylvania; and a Mellon Fellowship in Humanistic Studies from the Andrew W. Mellon Foundation.
-Reflecting her interdisciplinary interests, Minsky worked for four years in a pediatric cancer genetics laboratory before beginning her graduate studies in history.
-She is the co-author of articles in the Proceedings of the National Academy of Sciences, the Journal of the American Medical Association, Human Molecular Genetics, Cancer Genetics, Cancer Genetics and Cytogenetics, and Cancer Research.
-Since 2012, Minsky has also served as a member of the Editorial Board for the journal Medical History.
+Since 2012, Minsky has served as a member of the Editorial Board for the journal Medical History.
+She is currently engaged in several collaborative projects, including serving as co-organizer (with Akbar Keshodkar) of an interdisciplinary international conference on “Cosmopolitan Currents in the Indian Ocean: New Conceptual Models for Studying Cultural Integration and Change,” and (with Martin Klimke, Mark Swislocki, and David Ludden) of an international conference on “Rethinking Area in Historical Studies” for the NYUAD Institute.

 “Of Health and Harvests: Seasonal Mortality and Commercial Rice Cultivation in the Punjab and Bengal Regions of South Asia” in Francesca Bray, Peter Coclanis, Edda Fields-Black, and Dagmar Schaefer, eds.
-Rice: A Global History (Cambridge University Press, forthcoming 2013).
+Rice: A Global Networks and New Histories (Cambridge University Press, forthcoming 2014).

 “Pursuing Protection from Disease: The Making of Smallpox Prophylactic Practice in Colonial Punjab,” in Bulletin of the History of Medicine, Spring 2009, 83: 163-189.